 The North Carolina Workers’ Compensation Act allows your employer and the workers’ compensation carrier to make these payments from up to 90 days after receiving notice of your injury.

-The more serious your injury is or becomes, the greater the likelihood the employer, and/or the workers’ compensation carrier, may potentially deny your claim if you have left out relevant factual information in a written accident report and/or a recorded statement.
+The more serious your injury is or becomes, the greater the financial incentive the employer, and/or the workers’ compensation carrier, may have to deny your claim – especially if you have left out relevant factual information in a written accident report and/or a recorded statement.
 There are several ways that what you say in your workers’ comp recorded statement can trap you, so we recommend that you have an attorney present or on the phone with you when making this statement.

-We believe it is safer that an injured employee secure counsel for advice before going on record with an adjuster.
-A lot is at stake.
-Every word you use or do not use to describe a work related injury can determine the outcome of whether your claim is ultimately accepted or denied.
+We recommend that you secure legal advice before going on record with an adjuster.
+A lot is at stake, and every word you use or do not use to describe a work-related injury can affect the outcome of whether your claim is ultimately accepted or denied.

-Get a FREE Evaluation From an NC Workers’ Compensation Lawyer
+Get a FREE Evaluation From an Experienced Workers’ Compensation Lawyer